Deep in the night while everyone slept, five year old Ankar sat on the foot of his bed.

 It waited for Ankar to let down his guard.

 Ankar was pretty sure he knew what was in his closet.
 The same thing he saw with his Uncle Terry that night his parents were out on a date.
-Over fresh hot popcorn and cool lemonade, they watched an old movie with music and nothing else.
+Over the salty goodness of fresh hot buttery popcorn and sweet icy cool lemonade, they watched an old movie with music for sound and nothing else.
 No color, no talking, no noises, just the music and moving pictures.
 His Uncle Terry insisted Ankar read the title cards out loud as they came up.

 “Why can’t we hear them when they talk?”